-This ends the proof of theorem \ref{lambdapositive} in the case where we have only essential pieces $N_i(\varepsilon)$ with positive curvature.
-By choosing small enough collars we have only boundary components $S$ with $H(S) >0$.
-Now we can obtain the manifold $M$ by gluing together the essential pieces and the tubes which correspond to attaching 1-handles.

-\begin{remark} We don't know whether essential pieces $N_i(\varepsilon)$ for small enough $\varepsilon$ can be assigned a well-defined sign according to the curvature at their isotropic points.
+\begin{remark} We don't know whether pieces $N_i(\varepsilon)$ for small enough $\varepsilon$ can be assigned a well-defined sign according to the curvature at their isotropic points.
 This would permit to use Gromov's pointwise pinching result in negative curvature (see \cite{Gro}) under bounded volume assumptions.
 This would be so if locally the dimension of $C$ were at least 3, by F. Schur (\cite{Sch}). \end{remark}

 \begin{remark} Isotropic points where the sectional curvature is negative can only be approached by leaves $S$ with $H(S) <0$ and the method considered above cannot provide an isometric capping off for the boundary components.
-For instance, if some negatively curved Gromov-Thurston manifold (see \cite{GT}) admits a spine which can be realized by points of constant sectional curvature, then we could provide examples of $1$-QC manifolds whose vertex manifolds are not space forms.
-Recall that a spine for a closed manifold $M$ is a polyhedron $P\subset M$ with the property that $M-D^n$ collapses onto $P$, where $D^n\subset M$ denotes an $n$-disk.
+For instance, if some negatively curved Gromov-Thurston manifold (see \cite{GT}) admits a spine which can be realized by points of constant sectional curvature, then we could provide examples of $1$-QC manifolds which are not obtained by gluing together space forms.
+Recall that a spine for a closed manifold $M$ is a polyhedron $P\subset M$ with the property that $M-D^n$ collapses onto $P$, where $D^n\subset M$ denotes an $n$-ball.
 A typical spine could be geometrically constructed using the cut locus of nice metrics. \end{remark}